Harshini-Suresha/Plant_classification/README.md

 # Deep Learning-Based Classification of Plants and Detection of Red Palm Mite Infestation from Leaf Images

-This repository implements the research work titled
-**“Deep Learning-Based Classification of Plants and Detection of Red Palm Mite Infestation from Leaf Images.”**
+This repository implements the research work titled  **“Deep Learning-Based Classification of Plants and Detection of Red Palm Mite Infestation from Leaf Images.”**
 The project combines **deep learning** and **machine learning** techniques to classify tropical plant species and detect symptoms of **Red Palm Mite (Raoiella indica)** infestation directly from leaf images.
-It was designed and executed in **Google Colab**, integrating TensorFlow, Keras, and Scikit-Learn frameworks for end-to-end training, evaluation, and visualization.
+It was designed and executed in **Google Colab** and **Jupyter notebook**, integrating TensorFlow, Keras, and Scikit-Learn frameworks for end-to-end training, evaluation, and visualization.

 ---